marioizquierdo/jquery.serializeJSON/README.md

 ### Custom Types

-You can define your own types or override the defaults with the `customTypes` option.
+Use the `customTypes` option to provide your own type functions.
 For example:

 ```html
 <form>